AJSmartyPants/Quake-It-Off/README.md

 ![Map Example 1](https://github.com/AJSmartyPants/Quake-It-Off/blob/main/Images/Map1.png?raw=true)
 ![Map Example 2](https://github.com/AJSmartyPants/Quake-It-Off/blob/main/Images/Map2.png?raw=true)

 The Information Hub provides lots of vital information about earthquakes, safety, how to do first aid, terminology, and more.
 A drop-down allows you to choose a main topic, and subtopic in some cases.
 The information is presented as multimedia, with helpful infographics and images alongside readable and concise textual knowledge.
+Additionally, you can easily share content with your family members and friends with the share feature at the top right.
+The screenshots below were taken back when the share feature wasn't added, but it's there now!

 ![InfoHub1](https://github.com/AJSmartyPants/Quake-It-Off/blob/main/Images/InfoHub1.png?raw=true)
 ![InfoHub2](https://github.com/AJSmartyPants/Quake-It-Off/blob/main/Images/InfoHub2.png?raw=true)